jenojp/filegrid/README.md

 }
 ```

+## API Documentation
+Navigate to `localhost:80/docs` to view Swagger API documentation.

 ## Uninstall and cleanup
-Simple execute the following to teardown the docker container and remove the built image
+Simply execute the following to teardown the docker container and remove the built image
 ```bash
 sh cleanup.sh
 ```